 With most knee injuries, signs and symptoms of the injury are extremely prevalent directly after the injury.
 This is not the case with many injuries associated with PCL injuries.
 Signs and symptoms may be so mild that one may not even notice anything is wrong with the knee.
 The symptoms will continue to get worse, the pain will become more severe and the knee will be less stable if not treated properly.

 It is important to see your physician as soon as possible after the injury in order to diagnose the PCL.
 The initial swelling in the injured knee may be too severe to determine the degree to which the knee is injured.
 Once the pain and swelling have subsided enough, a sports injury professional should be able to examine the knee.

 Most doctors will perform an MRI scan and or an X-Ray to reveal the damage.
-An MRI is a pain free procedure that uses radio waves and a strong magnetic field to create computer images of the soft issues in the body.
+An MRI is a pain-free procedure that uses radio waves and a strong magnetic field to create computer images of the soft tissues in the body.
 An MRI scan works very well to determine the degree of injury to ligaments and cartilage because they are soft tissues.

 In addition to the MRI, the doctor may also order an X-Ray.
 An X-Ray cannot detect ligament damage but does reveal if any chunks of bone may have been torn away from the knee in the process.
 This type of injury is called an Avulsion Fracture.

 A PCL sprain is the least common injury associated with sprained knee ligaments.
 The PCL is the strongest ligament in the knee which makes the likelihood of it being injured the lowest out of the 4 main ligaments.
 Often times a posterior cruciate ligament injury occurs concurrently with other structures in the knee (cartilage, ACL, MCL, LCL, bone).

 When diagnosing a PCL sprain, the patient will receive one of two diagnoses.